overture-stack/lectern/apps/server/README.md

 Lectern Server relies on a MongoDB database to store dictionaries.
 To get you started, we provide a [docker-compose configuration](./docker-compose.yaml) that will run a new instance of MongoDB in a container.

-You can start the dependency dockers with:
+You can start the dependency dockers with (run from this directory):

 ```shell
 docker-compose up -d